PRA: Progressive Retinal Atrophy in Cats – A Comprehensive Guide

 Signs and symptoms

-• Night blindness: One of the first and most noticeable changes is the cat's difficulty orienting itself in poorly lit environments.
+• Night blindness: One of the first and most noticeable changes is the cat's difficulty in orienting itself in poorly lit environments.

 • Unsteady behavior: Cats with progressive PRA may walk more unsteadily and bump into objects more often.